CalmDownVal/signal/readme.md

 button.addEventListener('click', confirmed);
 ```

-Now every time the button is clicked the `confirmed` signal will trigger passing
+Now every time the button is clicked the `confirmed` signal will trigger
-the MouseEvent object to all its handlers.
+forwarding the `MouseEvent` object to all its handlers.